-- 5.2.3.1 As further clarification of Article 2.8 concerning command of the language of instruction, a student who wishes to be admitted to an English-taught master's programme must have one of the following diplomas or must meet the criteria of: - An International Baccalaureate diploma from a programme taught in English (or an IB diploma with English A) - A diploma of secondary or higher education completed in Australia, Canada (with the exception of French taught programmes in Canada), Ireland, Malta, New Zealand, Singapore, the United Kingdom, the United States or South Africa - A diploma of an English-taught university degree programme completed at a Dutch research university - A pre-university education (vwo) diploma - 5.2.3.2 If a student who wishes to be admitted does not meet the requirements in 5.2.3.1, at least one of the following language requirements can be set: - IELTS 6.5, where each separate constituent score must be at least 6.0; - TOEFL (internet-based) 90, where each separate constituent score must be at least 20.14 At the time when the student applies for the programme, the test must have been taken no more than two calender years previously. - 5.2.3.3 As further clarification of Article 2.8 concerning command of the language of instruction, a student whose native language is not Dutch and who wishes to be admitted to a Dutch-taught master's programme must have passed TUL-gevorderd.
+5.2.3.1 As further clarification of Article 2.8 concerning command of the language of instruction, a student who wishes to be admitted to an English-taught master's programme must have one of the following diplomas or must meet the criteria of:

+An International Baccalaureate diploma from a programme taught in English (or an IB diploma with English A)

+- A diploma of secondary or higher education completed in Australia, Canada (except for French taught programmes in Canada), Ireland, Malta, New Zealand, Singapore, the United Kingdom, the United States or South Africa - A diploma of an English-taught university degree programme completed at a Dutch research university

+12Regulations for Admission to Master's Programmes

+• A pre-university education (VWO) diploma

+5.2.3.2 If a student who wishes to be admitted does not meet the requirements in 5.2.3.1, at least one of the following language requirements can be set:

+- IELTS 6.5, where each separate constituent score must be at least 6.0; - TOEFL (internet-based) 90, where each separate constituent score must be at least 20.13 the time when the student applies for the programme, the test must have been taken no more than

+At the time when the student applies for the programme, the test must have been taken no more than two calendar years previously.

+5.2.3.3 As further clarification of Article 2.8 concerning command of the language of instruction, a student whose native language is not Dutch and who wishes to be admitted to a Dutch-taught master's programme must have passed TUL-gevorderd.
 The TUL examinations is organised by the Leiden University.

-A Dutch as a Second Language Certificate (Certificaat Nederlands als Vreemde Taal) at Educatief Startbekwaam or Educatief Professioneel level is also sufficient to meet the language requirement.
-The above does not apply for students whose native language is not Dutch but who have completed a study programme in pre-university or higher education in Dutch.
+A Dutch as a Second Language Certificate (Certificaat Nederlands als Vreemde Taal) at Educatief Startbekwaam level is also sufficient to meet the language requirement.
+The above does not apply for students whose native language is not Dutch but who have completed a study programme in preuniversity or higher education in Dutch.

-5.2.3.4 The language requirements in <5.2.3.1, with the exception of the 2nd and 3rd bullet point, and> 5.2.3.2 do not apply when a higher command of the language is required and included as a qualitative admission requirement (selection requirement) in Article 5.2.4.
+5.2.3.4 The language requirements in <5.2.3.1, except for the 2nd and 3rd bullet point, and> 5.2.3.2 do not apply when a higher command of the language is required and included as a qualitative admission requirement (selection requirement) in Article 5.2.4.
 If a higher language requirement is included in Article 5.2.4, all students are required to fulfil this requirement.